Showing posts with label gatlinburg. Show all posts

 Slave graves

-We were lead inside the home and were told about the Chandler family that had occupied the plantation during the Civil War and how the home was taken over by Union soldiers.
+We were led inside the home and told about the Chandler family, who had occupied the plantation during the Civil War, and how the house was taken over by Union soldiers.

-How the Union soldiers had killed two Confederates soldiers at the front door.
+How the Union soldiers had killed two Confederate soldiers at the front door.

 We were also told the tragic story about the murder of a member of the Chandler family.

-We then rode to Wal-mart where I purchased a small cheesecake and bag of chips.
+We then rode to Walmart, where I purchased a small cheesecake and a bag of chips.

 We rode back to the condominium and watched TV.

-I walked outside no the balcony where I took twenty-four pictures of the smoky mountains in the far distance and seventeen of the moon with my telephoto lens.
+I walked outside onto the balcony, where I took twenty-four pictures of the Smoky Mountains in the distance and seventeen of the moon with my telephoto lens.

 I wrote in my journal and went to bed at about 11 P.M.